Top of Page

 1. Every bidder shall be required to submit an affidavit disclosing (1) any delinquencies by any of its substantial owners on a court-ordered child support arrearage and, (2) if any exist, whether the substantial owner has entered into a court-approved agreement for the payment of all child support owed and is in compliance with such agreement.
 In addition, every potential contractor shall submit such an affidavit prior to execution of any contract.

-3. In addition, where the Chief Purchasing Officer otherwise determines that a bidder, or a substantial owner thereof, is delinquent on a court-ordered child support arrearage, the foregoing eight percent penalty shall be applied; provided that such penalty shall not be applied if, where practicable, the purchasing agent notifies the bidder of such determination and, prior to the Chief Purchasing Officer's awarding of the contract, the bidder promptly provides the Chief Purchasing Officer with sufficient evidence of the following:
+3. In addition, where the Chief Procurement Officer otherwise determines that a bidder, or a substantial owner thereof, is delinquent on a court-ordered child support arrearage, the foregoing eight percent penalty shall be applied; provided that such penalty shall not be applied if, where practicable, the purchasing agent notifies the bidder of such determination and, prior to the Chief Procurement Officer's awarding of the contract, the bidder promptly provides the Chief Procurement Officer with sufficient evidence of the following:

 1. As of the date the bid was submitted, the substantial owner had paid all child support then due under the court order, as evidenced by a certified court order or certified clerk's record that no support was due and owing on that date; or